jorune00/Hash-Generator/README.md

 ---

-# Hex String Generator
+# Hash Password or Key Generator

-## Description
+## Overview

-This Python script generates a random hexadecimal string of a specified length.
-By default, it generates a 40-character long string.
+This Python script provides a menu-driven interface for generating secure hashes or keys based on user-defined criteria.
+The generated hash can contain different types of characters, including:

+- Hexadecimal characters
+- Binary characters
+- Alphanumeric characters
+- Special characters
+- Spaces and punctuation

 ## Requirements